 Foundation Courses (numbered AMER 10-20)

-Foundation courses are introductory surveys that examine the promise of equality and inclusion and contradictory systems of power, difference and inequality in the United States.
+Foundation courses are introductory surveys taught by American Studies faculty that examine the promise of equality and inclusion and contradictory systems of power, difference and inequality in the United States.
 They may include some discussion of transnational issues (e.g. migration flows) but emphasis is on the United States.
 Foundation Courses often serve as gateways to the American Studies major and may therefore introduce interdisciplinary concepts and the methodologies of American Studies; if department based, they may introduce concepts and methodologies of the course's discipline.
 Foundation Courses also familiarize students with the program goals of American Studies at Tufts.
-Students who wish to take more than one Foundation Course may be allowed to count a second foundation course towards their cluster but they cannot double count the required foundation course for their cluster as well.
+Students who wish to take more than one Foundation Course may be allowed to count a second foundation course towards their cluster but they cannot double count the required foundation course for their cluster.